 - How To Update Body Measurements on Your Apple Watch and iPhone

-Check the heart rate sensor on the back of the fitness tracker?
+Check the heart rate sensor on the back of the fitness tracker

-Since HR readings are the basis of calculation of VO2 max, your low or abnormal VO2 max could be due to a malfunctioning heart rate sensor.
+Since HR readings are based on the calculation of VO2 Max, your low or abnormal VO2 Max could be due to a malfunctioning heart rate sensor.

-Check with your doctor and get a real VO2 Max test
+Check with your doctor and get a real VO2 Max test.

-If you see that your VO2 max is consistently staying below the average acceptable score ( 37.9 for men and 27.6 for women), you can reach out to your doctor and have them perform a real VO2 max test at their office.
+If you see that your VO2 Max consistently stays below the average acceptable score ( 37.9 for men and 27.6 for women), you can reach out to your doctor and have them perform a real VO2 max test at their office.

 Can you increase your VO2 max score on your Fitness tracker?

-A study that looked at VO2 max values in twins (9) concluded that genetic factors explained 72-74% of the difference in VO2 max and, even when “sports participation” was factored in, genetic factors continued to explain between 57% and 63% of the variance in VO2 Max.
+A study that looked at VO2 max values in twins (9) concluded that genetic factors explained 72-74% of the difference in VO2 Max and, even when “sports participation” was factored in, genetic factors continued to explain between 57% and 63% of the variance in VO2 Max.

 How does VO2 Max influence other related metrics?

-When your VO2 max goes up, your resting heart rate goes down.
+When your VO2 Max goes up, your resting heart rate goes down.

 It’s affected negatively by stress, hormones, and medication.
-Getting into better shape can, not only lower your resting heart rate, it could help save your life.
+Getting into better shape can not only lower your resting heart rate but it could also help save your life.

 Those with a high VO2 Max will likely also have a lower resting heart rate, lower blood pressure, and lower risk for chronic diseases, as these are also positively correlated with being fit.

-9.Fagard, R., Bielen, E. and Amery, A. “Heritability of aerobic power and anaerobic energy generation during exercise.”
+- Fagard, R., Bielen, E. and Amery, A. “Heritability of aerobic power and anaerobic energy generation during exercise.”
 Journal of Applied Physiology.
 1991; 70(1): 357-362.